Sumukh/Ignite/README.md

 ## License

 This is a commercial product.
-You may purchase a license for commercial use at [ignite.sumukh.me](ignite.sumukh.me)
+You may purchase a license for commercial use at [Ignite Website](https://ignite.server.sumukh.me)

 Here's a summary: